 - hats or any other headgear

 - separate decorations on the wrists, ankles and/or neck

 - any lights in the competition dress

-- gloves
+- gloves or sleeves on palm

 - pants.

 The competition dress cannot hurt/insult any religion, nationality or express a political attitude/opinion.